djangocon/2024-old.djangocon.us/_pages/speaking.md

 ### COVID-19

-Please see our <a href="/covid/">COVID-19 Policy</a> for more information.
+Our COVID-19 Policy for 2024 is still being finalized.
+You can refer to our <a href="https://2023.djangocon.us/covid/">COVID-19 Policy from 2023</a> for more information until then.

 At this time, we are planning on most presenters being in Durham to present their talks in person.
-Things may always change depending on how the pandemic progresses over the year.
-As in 2022, we will have a handful of online-exclusive talks that will air during the in-person breaks and meals.
+Things may always change depending on how things progress over the year.
+As in 2022 and 2023, we will have a handful of online-exclusive talks that will air during the in-person breaks and meals.

 Please indicate your format preference (in-person or online) as part of your proposal.